dantleech/blog/content/posts/2025/12-28-the-year-this-year.md

 barefoot shoes can fold in half and easily fit into my saddle bag.

-The barefoot shoes take some adaption, the first 4 miles were very tenderly done, and I've since tried to do at least one run per week with them, I've managed t extend the distance and the "screaming calf pain" (exageration?) is improving while I think the barefoot-style (i.e. **not** landing on the heal) may actually help me avoid my common injuries (perhaps while causing new ones, but hey).
+The barefoot shoes take some adaption, the first 4 miles were very tenderly done, and I've since tried to do at least one run per week with them, I've managed to extend the distance and the "screaming calf pain" (exageration?) is improving while I think the barefoot-style (i.e. **not** landing on the heal) may actually help me avoid my common injuries (perhaps while causing new ones, but hey).